tweag/FawltyDeps/README.md

   declared dependencies.
 Must be one of `"requirements.txt"`, `"setup.py"`, `"setup.cfg"`, `"pyproject.toml"`, or leave it unset (i.e. the default) for auto-detection (based on filename).
+- `install-deps`: Install Python dependencies gathered with FawltyDeps to a temporary virtual environment.
+Dependencies will be installed from PyPI.
 - `verbosity`: An integer controlling the default log level of FawltyDeps:
   - `-2`: Only `CRITICAL`-level log messages are shown.
   - `-1`: `ERROR`-level log messages and above are shown.